 - Non-technical translation: hard-to-solve problems with Cas9 could be workable with Cas12a

-- It cut DNA in a way to leave a “sticky” section of DNA, instead of the “blunt” cut of Cas9, and can be cut multiple times.
+- It cuts DNA in a way that leaves a “sticky” section of DNA instead of the “blunt” cut of Cas9, and can be cut multiple times.

 - Non-technical translation: It results in higher chances of gene editing happening.

-- No need for a transactivating crRNA (tracrRNA) for Cas12a, contrary to Cas9.
+- There is no need for a transactivating crRNA (tracrRNA) for Cas12a, contrary to Cas9.
 Due to the smaller size, it would allow for easier multiplex genome editing.

 - Non-technical translation: more than one gene can be modified at once with CAs12a